asumgh/avia-missing-airplanes/README.md

 .
 ├── 7 folds current model                                                                               <-- First folder with models
 │   ├── You should install models
-│       in this catalog from
+│       into this catalog from
 │       https://drive.google.com/drive/folders/1REAS6CUAllJ7HyDDP3Xf9sprExrJUkhI?usp=sharing                <-- Link for download models
 ├── mean acc and f1                                                                                     <-- Second folder with models
 │   ├── You should install models
-│   │    in this catalog from
+│   │    into this catalog from
 │   │    https://drive.google.com/drive/folders/1zvM4BXmOvuhwQM6dEcIieLdcZ4UnOx-n?usp=sharing               <-- Link for download models
 │   ├── src                                                                                                 <-- Main functions
 │   │   ├── __init__.py                                                                                         <-- Initialization